 The most haunted places in Hong Kong

-This ancient colonial building, once dubbed the Mount Davis Concentration Camp, was the site of drug-induced torture, interrogation and murders.
+This ancient colonial building, once dubbed the Mount Davis Concentration Camp, is said to be the site of drug-induced torture, interrogation and murders by British Special Branch.
 Some say screams can be heard at night and headless figures can be seen through the windows.
-Intersection of Victoria Rd and Mount Davis Rd, Kennedy Town.
+Intersection of Victoria Road and Mount Davis Road, Kennedy Town.

 Photo by HK Urbex

-During WWII, this historic building was used as an execution spot where over 4,000 Hong Kong citizens were tortured and murdered.
+During the Japanese occupation, this historic building was used as an execution spot where more than 4,000 Hong Kong citizens were tortured and murdered.
 Stories of ghosts disrupting the grounds became so troubling that the Hong Kong government ordered two exorcisms at the site in order to free the lost souls.
-Stanley Main St, Stanley.
+Stanley Main Street, Stanley.

-This Grade I historical building located in Wan Chai was used as a military brothel during the war and women were often raped and murdered.
+This Grade I historical building located in Wan Chai was used as a military brothel during the war and women were often raped and murdered here.
 In 2003, a group of middle school girls who attempted to stay overnight claim to have seen a ghost.
 One said she was possessed by it and another was in need of psychiatric treatment afterwards.
-55 Ship St, Wan Chai.
+55 Ship Street, Wan Chai.